Western Riding Testimonials

 Little Bit Therapeutic Riding Center

-“The Equicier is helpful because it enables the massage therapist to better understand which muscles are used during horse back riding.
+“The Equicizer is helpful because it enables the massage therapist to better understand which muscles are used during horse back riding.
 They can then be pressed and "worked" as needed, both while the horse is stationary and rocking.
 I have found it especially helpful to aid in stretching muscles especially abdominal, low back and posterior leg muscles.”